mstocco/mariostoc.co/content/racereports/2023-ironman-70.3-victoria.md

 * Dropping weight.
 This time last year, I averaged 79.6 Kg, this past week 76.4 Kg was my average (-7 pounds).
 * Slight changes to the bike course (highway section vs bike path, moving the turnaround on Willis Point versus Downey Road).
 * Recently breaking a bone in my foot, putting more emphasis on bike fitness.
-* Putting the experience of the race last year into pratice.
+* Putting the experience of the race last year into practice.
 <!----->
-Maybe my biggest acheivement today is winning the mental battle to **NOT RUN**.
-That battle of _"could"_ versus _"should"_ played out in my head for 2 trips around the lake.
+My biggest acheivement today is winning the mental battle to NOT RUN.
+Watching people shuffle past me for 3 hours was tough.
+The argument of _"could"_ versus _"should"_ played out in my head for almost 2 trips around the lake.

-Because of the walking, I feel like I finished with bullets in the chamber, with the option to fire them at a bigger event in just 4 weeks time.
+With all the walking though, I feel like I finished with bullets in the chamber, having the option to fire them at a bigger event in just 4 weeks time.

 ---

-### CALORIES
+### FOOD FOR THOUGHT
 2 bagels and a strong cup of coffee before leaving the house at 0450.